New Look, Same Mission

 “Tech nonprofits exist to improve the most complex and difficult problems.
 That means we don’t build features then see if there’s a customer.
 We prioritize and build based on what people tell us and show us they need.
 There’s urgency and demand to move quickly and efficiently.”

-– Rebecca Nall, Co-Founder, ineedana.com
+– Rebecca Nall, Co-founder, ineedana.com

 Pro Tip